 At the edge of silence

-Capturing a characteristically Scandinavian sound, we've sampled a 100-piece orchestra playing never-before-sampled techniques at the very edge of silence.
-Alongside orchestral content are bellows, percussion and a characterful warped synth section.
-Everything you need to take it down a degree or two.
+Capturing a characteristically Scandinavian sound, we've sampled a 100-piece orchestra playing never-before-sampled techniques, at the very edge of silence.
+Alongside our huge range of orchestral content are bellows, percussion and a characterful warped synth section — everything you need to take it down a degree or two.

 Järva County - C. Henson (0:00 / 3:00)